kaykay38/scripts/README.md

 # Scripts

-These are my personal and Luke Smith's scripts
+These are my personal and Luke Smith's scripts.

 I have edited some of Luke Smith's scripts.
 Authorship is not yet clearly denoted.

 ## TODO